tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Quinn replaced boom.
-Boom went to secret and secret went boom
+**How did this roster happen?** While on the brink of contemplating retirement when Quincy Crew/Soniqs imploded after last TI, Quinn was given the opportunity to export himself to this Western European team taking the place of former midlaner BOOM.
+Meanwhile, BOOM went to Secret and Secret went boom.

 **How was their DPC year?** 2140 points